State University 11th Amendment Defense Prevails at PTAB then Supreme Court and US Senate get involved!

 What is clear is that a State Univerisity’s 11th Amendment current protection from an IPR action at the PTAB is established as a separate issue that has yet to be appealed.

-If you want to receive our Bi-weekly Comments on Search, Technology, & Patents; then just submit your Name and E-mail address in this form:
+If you want to receive our Bi-weekly Comments on Search, Business, Technology, & Patents; then just submit your Name and E-mail address in this form.
+You may unsubscribe at any time by using the Unsubscribe link at the bottom of the distribution email.

 Comments are closed.